aglahe/dsra-dcos/README.md

 The newest version of the DSRA migrates the system to a Mesos-centric architecture.
 It provides significant distributed processing capabilities out of the box, supporting a variety of distributed frameworks.
-The distributed processing architecture has been abstracted for Engineers to develop their own frameworks in a wide-range of different languages, including Java, Python, Ruby, C, and Go.
+The distributed processing architecture has been abstracted for Engineers to develop their own frameworks in a wide-range of programming languages, including Java, Python, Ruby, C, and Go.

 ![](./docs/architecture-201509162029.png)

-### Future Releasesng
+### Future Releases

 Mesos also supports deploying applications as Docker containers.
 Long running processes are managed by Marathon, which can run commands across the Mesos cluster, containers deployed